 - Use video early, either through actual video or animation

 - Use the Description/Notes area to thoroughly explain your Pin

 - Utilize Pinterest Keywords in the graphic, graphic title, and description

 While it’s certainly frustrating to put a lot of work into creating a graphic that doesn’t drive traffic to your website, try to think about Idea Pins differently.
-Idea Pins drive engagement on Pinterest which can lead to more followers and building your audience.
-These Pins will help establish you as an authority on your topic on Pinterest.
+The benefits of Idea Pins are that they drive engagement on Pinterest which can lead to more followers and building your audience.
+Idea Pins will help establish you as an authority on your topic on Pinterest.